 STASIS is a 2D isometric, point-and-click adventure game for PC and Mac, set in the distant future on a desolate spacecraft.
 John Maracheck must interact and solve puzzles to save his family but – as if that wasn’t difficult enough – he’ll uncover horrific experimentation, illicit research and find himself drawn into an ever-deepening mystery.
-Several chapters have been fully completed while the remaining areas have been technically-planned; you can experience the title for yourself by getting the alpha demo from the official website.

 The Brotherhood consists of Chris (‘The Developer Guy’), Nic (‘The Business Guy’) and John (‘The PR Guy’) and they have big plans for further isometric adventures.
 But first STASIS needs to be successful, so the more support their Kickstarter project can get the better!
 We’re proud to call ourselves backers, and would like to say a big thank you to Chris Bischoff for taking the time to answer our questions about his amazing project.

 How did The Brotherhood team meet and what made you decide to start making STASIS?

 Chris: “STASIS started long before The Brotherhood existed.
 Although, in a way, The Brotherhood has always been around in one form or another.
 Nic [Nicholas Bischoff] and I are brothers and have been building games and working together for a very long time.
 STASIS came about as a side project in late 2010, as an artistic distraction to keep me occupied during a December break.
 It naturally expanded as I grew more involved and fell in love with the world!
 Since then, not much time has passed where I haven’t worked on it on an almost daily basis.”

 You mention some classic adventure games such as The Dig, Gabriel Knight and Broken Sword on your Kickstarter page.
 Are you a fan of the genre and how have these titles influenced your work?